alvelvis/Interrogat-rio/README.md

 # How to install

 The recommended way to download the repository is by simply cloning it.
-In a terminal, execute:
+In a terminal, 1) execute the following command:

 	$ git clone https://github.com/alvelvis/Interrogat-rio.git

+2) and change to the newly created directory:

+	$ cd Interrogat-rio

 That way, whenever you want to update the repository, you can simply pull the updates inside the folder:

 	$ git pull

-After downloading the repository, open a terminal inside it.
-In order to easen the process of installation, create symbolic links for two of the folders to your root folder:
+3) After downloading the repository, open a terminal inside it.
+Make two links before you can start the server and give them reading and writing permission:

-	$ sudo ln -rs cgi-bin/ /; sudo ln -rs interrogar-ud/ /
+	$ sudo ln -rs www/interrogar-ud/ .; sudo ln -rs www/cgi-bin/ .; sudo chmod -R a+rwx *

-Then, if you don't have a server installed in your computer, you can simply initialize the machine by opening a terminal in the Interrogatório folder and executing the command:
+4) Then, if you don't intend to publish the platform in a remote server, you can simply initialize the machine by opening a terminal inside the Interrogatório folder and executing the command:

 	$ python3 -m http.server --cgi